aibrite/jdash-docs/src/backend/net-core-dev.md

 ## Step 4: Restoring packages and test run

 Use ``dotnet restore`` command to restore project references.
-After succesfully restoring references use ``dotnet run`` to run your project.
+After succesfully restoring references, use ``dotnet run`` to run your project.

 ```no-highlight
 dotnet restore
 dotnet run
 ```

 Now you should see an output as below.

 ```no-highlight
 Hosting environment: Production